Code-Institute-Submissions/gameshow-m1/README.md

 * Button design is from the [Bootstrap framework](https://getbootstrap.com/docs/4.6/components/buttons/), modified for my purposes.
 * Table design is from the [Bootstrap framework](https://getbootstrap.com/docs/4.6/content/tables/), modified for my purposes.
 * Form design is from the [Bootstrap framework](https://getbootstrap.com/docs/4.6/components/forms/), modified for my purposes.
+* Responsive image at the top of the ReadMe file is from [Am I Responsive](http://ami.responsivedesign.is/#).

 ### Media